What Are Insulinomas And How Will They Affect My Ferret?

 Most ferret owners already know allot about insulin because the lack of it, diabetes, is so common in us humans.
 In ferrets with insulinoma, exactly the opposite occurs.
 Instead of not enough insulin, too much insulin is produced.
 That causes your pet’s blood sugar levels to drop dangerously low (= hypoglycemia).

-Ferrets develop insulinomas between 2 and 7 years of age, but most are 5 years or older when insulinoma signs begin to occur. (ref)
+Ferrets develop insulinomas between 2 and 7 years of age, but most tend to be 5 years or older when insulinoma signs begin to occur.
+Those who have studied large numbers of ferrets believe that approximately 20-25% of ferrets will develop insulinomas during their lifetime.

 I believe that the true prevalence of insulinomas is probably considerably greater than that because many older ferrets lack symptoms when the tumors are present but small.
 Also a few types of insulinomas do not secrete insulin.
 And in some ferrets, areas of their pancreas are “pre-cancerous” (hyperplastic) but have not progressed to the functional cancerous state we call insulinoma.
 That is why finding evidence of small insulinomas in ferrets that died from a variety of other causes is quite common.